Phantasus (op. 93, 1990)

 Bertold Hummel

-Since the late 1980s, Bertold Hummel has also written vocal cycles that depart from the traditional piano accompaniment.
-Guitar accompaniment, which was very popular in the late 18th and early 19th centuries in the German lied repertoire, can be seen as a variation on this.
-Hummel uses it in his song cycle "Phantasus" on freely chosen poems from the collection of the same name by Arno Holz.
-Although the possibilities of polyphonic composition on the guitar are drastically reduced, Hummel basically sticks to the structure of his piano songs.
-However, typical guitar techniques such as the rasgado (permanent arpeggiation with the fingernails, usually from top to bottom and back) are found very frequently, for example at the beginning of the third song ("See, See, sonnigste See").
-Hummel captures Holzen's artistic neo-romanticism with its rococo nostalgia (his naturalistic modernisms are left out) in a somewhat tongue-in-cheek musical way, for example when in the first song, on relatively simply named flowers , there is a circular variation of the same musical motif with blinking.
-The instrumental introduction to this song, "In meinem schwarzen Taxuswald" (In my black taxus forest), returns at the beginning of the last song, "In meinem grünen Steinwald" (In my green stone forest), rounding off the cycle.
-Hummel renders the ballad-like third song, "See, See, sonnigste See", with realistic humour, which leads to glissandi and trills in the voice part and even to the kind of speaking on implied pitches that was first used by Engelbert Humperdinck in the early version of his "Königskinder" .
-However, if the triads in the passage where the old gods dwell in the second song ("Aus weißen Wolken") still seem ironic, their reappearance in the last song gives the impression that the moon and the sunlit lake, the blue flowers and the harp are taken so seriously as a mood that the (again open) ending in the C major fourth sixth or sixth chord is convincing - all the more so as the note E can be heard throughout the entire song (apart from the aforementioned instrumental prelude).
+Since the late 1980s, Bertold Hummel’s output has also included song cycles that depart from traditional piano accompaniment.
+An alternative to this is guitar accompaniment, which – within the German lieder tradition – was very popular in the late 18th and early 19th centuries.
+Hummel employs this in his song cycle “Phantasus”, set to freely chosen poems from the collection of the same name by Arno Holz.
+Although the possibilities for polyphonic arrangement are drastically reduced on the guitar, Hummel adheres in principle to the structure of his piano songs.
+However, typical guitar techniques such as the rasgado (continuous arpeggiation with the fingernails, usually from top to bottom and back) are frequently found, for example at the beginning of the third song (“See, See, sonnigste See”).
+Holz’s artistic neo-Romanticism, with its Rococo nostalgia (his naturalistic modernisms are left aside), is captured musically by Hummel with a touch of humour, for example when, in the first song , relatively simple references to flowers are followed by a carefully crafted variation of the same musical motif.
+The instrumental introduction to this song , “In meinem schwarzen Taxuswald”, returns, full of significance, at the beginning of the final song , “In meinem grünen Steinwald”, rounding off the cycle.
+The ballad-like third song, “See, See, sonnigste See”, is rendered by Hummel with realistic humour, leading in the vocal part to glissandi and trills and even to that manner of speaking on suggested pitches first employed by Engelbert Humperdinck in the early version of his “Königskinder ”.
+But whilst the triads in the passage ‘wohnen die alten Götter’ in the second song (‘Aus weißen Wolken’) still seem ironic, when they reappear in the final song one gets the impression that the moon and the sun-drenched lake, the blue flowers and the harp are, after all, taken so seriously as a mood that the (once again open) conclusion in the C major sixth chord is convincing – all the more so as the note E resounds throughout the entire song (apart from the aforementioned instrumental prelude).